 Yoga has so many layers.
 It’s a physical practice, a mental practice, and a spiritual practice all rolled into one.
-With our hectic lives and busy minds, it’s easy to forget that there is much more to yoga than physical movement.
+With our day to day lives and busy minds, it’s easy to forget that there is much more to yoga than physical movement.

 While it is easy to space out during your yoga practice, yoga offers an amazing opportunity to practice gratitude.
 Making a mental shift from autopilot to gratitude is very powerful.